vuongducphuong/documentation/content/applications/productivity/studio/pdf_reports.rst

 .. important::
-   To edit a standard PDF report, it is strongly recommended to **duplicate** it and make changes to the duplicated version, as changes made to standard reports will be overwritten after an Odoo upgrade.
+   To edit a standard PDF report, it is strongly recommended to **duplicate** it and make changes to the duplicated version, as changes made to standard reports will be overwritten after an Leansoft upgrade.
 To duplicate a report, go to :menuselection:`Studio --> Reports`.
 Hover the mouse pointer on the top right corner of the report, click the vertical ellipsis icon (:guilabel:`⋮`), and then select :guilabel:`Duplicate`.